 Quick answer: AI speeds up market and competitor research by gathering, summarizing, and structuring information far faster than you can manually — drafting competitor overviews, summarizing trends, and organizing findings.
 The critical caveat is verification: AI can present confident, wrong information, so you must check key facts against real sources before making decisions.
 Use it to accelerate research, not to replace judgment.

 Market research used to mean days of reading.
 AI can compress that into minutes — which is powerful and dangerous in equal measure, because fast wrong answers are worse than slow right ones.
-Used with a verification habit, it is one of the highest-leverage tools a small business has.
+Used with a verification habit, it is one of the highest-leverage tools a small business has; used credulously, it leads you to confidently make decisions based on things that are not true.
+The whole skill is capturing the speed while guarding against the errors.

 Use AI to Gather and Summarize

 AI's core strength here is synthesis: pulling together information on a market, a customer segment, or a competitor and condensing it into something readable.
 Instead of opening fifty tabs, you get a structured first picture quickly.
-That speed lets a small business do research it would otherwise skip entirely.
+That speed lets a small business do research it would otherwise skip entirely — and skipped research is the real baseline for most small businesses, which rarely have time for the deep dive a big company's strategy team would do.

 Map Competitors Faster